 - DUI-Related Offenses

-Sex Crime Lawyers in LakelandWhile the threat of incarceration might be the first concern of many people facing criminal investigation and charges, sex crimes pose unique long-term consequences.
+Sex Crime Lawyers in LakelandWhile the threat of incarceration might be the first concern of many people facing criminal investigation and charges, sex crimes pose unique long-term consequences beyond just the risk of jail time.
 The sentence for many sex crime convictions includes mandatory registration as a sex offender or sexual predator.
 While either designation will have a damaging impact, sexual predators are subject to stricter restrictions because they have committed violent sexual offenses.
-The registry is public information, so potential employers and landlords, co-workers, dating partners, neighbors, family, and friends all can learn about a defendant’s sex crime conviction with a simple online search.
-The registry provides visitors both the address of their residence and their specific sex crime offenses.
-Although even allegations of a sex crime pose a threat to a defendant’s reputation and future, our sex crime lawyers in Lakeland might utilize a range of defenses depending on the specific facts, including but not limited to the following:
+The registry is public information, so potential employers, landlords, co-workers, dating partners, neighbors, family, and friends all can learn about a defendant’s sex crime conviction with a simple online search.
+The registry provides visitors both the address of their residence and their specific offenses.
+If you make the decision not to register as legally required, then you will be charged with an additional crime, a third-degree felony, and this time held without bond while you wait for sentencing.
+The penalty for failing to register as a sex offender or a sexual predator is up to an additional five years in prison and a fine of as much as $5,000.
+Although even allegations of a sex crime poses a threat to a defendant’s reputation and future, our sex crime lawyers in Lakeland might utilize a range of defenses depending on the specific facts, including, but not limited to, the following:

 - Consent: Although consent does not constitute a defense to an offense like statutory rape, consent can be a defense to a charge of rape.

-- Exclusion of a Confession: Sometimes incriminating statements or confessions can be suppressed because they are involuntary or violate the accused’s Miranda rights.
+- Exclusion of a Confession: Sometimes incriminating statements or confessions can be suppressed because they are produced involuntarily or violate the accused’s Miranda rights.

 - Fabrication of Allegations: The complaining witness might falsely accuse a party of a sex offense based on revenge, post-coital regret, or other improper motives.